 Self Employment Tax Lawyers in Montgomery

-However, if you're self employed in Montgomery, Alabama, or anywhere else, you are obligated to make the employee AND employer contributions to Social Security and Medicare, basically doubling your employment tax liability.
+However, if you're self employed in Montgomery, New York, or anywhere else, you are required to make the employee AND employer contributions to Social Security and Medicare, effectively doubling your employment tax liability.

-Self-employed individuals in Montgomery must ensure that they keep good, complete financial records.
-This makes it much easier to determine what you owe, and, if you need a tax attorney, it makes it easier for them to assist you with your legal tax contentions.
+Self-employed individuals in Montgomery must ensure that they keep good, thorough financial records.
+This makes it much easier to determine what you owe, and, if you need a tax attorney, it makes it easier for them to help you with your legal tax issues.